 However, this is a mistake.
 The preseason AP and Coaches poll have remarkable predictive power, even during Bowl season.
 Human polls from later in the season do not.

 To show this, we ask how often the higher ranked team in the poll beat a lower ranked team in a bowl game.
-In this study, I rank teams beyond the top 25 based on points, and ranked teams are predicted to beat unranked teams.
+In this study, I rank teams beyond the top 25 based on points earned from pollsters, and ranked teams are predicted to beat unranked teams.

 Over the past 10 years, a sample of 339 bowl games, the preseason Coaches poll predicted 59.9% of bowl game winners (163-109 with no prediction in 67 games with two unranked teams).
 The AP poll didn’t do much worse at 58.8% of winners (154-108 with no prediction in 77 games).